bulletmark/cdhist/README.md

 $ cd
 ```

-At any point you can use the `cd --` command to list all your previous
+At any point you can use the `cd --` command to list all your previously
-directories and be prompted for one to select and cd to:
+visited directories and be prompted for one to select and cd to:

 ```
 $ cd --